 Mutual funds are typically made up of a combination of stocks and bonds, however, they carry less risk because your money is diversified across many stocks and bonds.
-You’ll only reap rewards from stock dividends and bond interest, or if you sell when the value of the fun goes up with the market.
+You’ll only reap rewards from stock dividends and bond interest, or if you sell when the value of the fund goes up with the market.

-Rule #1 investors expect a minimum annual compounded rate of return of 15% a year or more.
+Rule #1 Investors expect a minimum annual compounded rate of return of 15% a year or more.
 If we can get that, we don’t care what the market did because we’re going to retire rich anyway.

-Takeaway: You’ll have a much easier time (and more fun!) learning how to invest your own money rather than relying on some mutual fund manager who can’t beat the market.
+Key Takeaway: You’ll have a much easier time (and more fun!) learning how to invest your own money rather than relying on some mutual fund manager who can’t beat the market.

 7. Index Funds

 Similar to mutual funds, index funds are one of the types of stock investments that diversifies your investment across multiple stocks.
-The difference between index funds and mutual funds is that index funds are passively managed, not overseen by a money manager.
+The difference between index funds and mutual funds is that index funds are passively managed, not directly overseen by a money manager.

 Because index funds are passively managed, there are less fees involved, which means you have the potential for slightly higher returns than with a mutual fund.
-However, your returns will be based totally on how well the index your fund is tracking does.
+However, your returns will be based entirely on how well the index your fund is tracking does.

-Given that most major indexes are used to track the overall movement of the market, indexes perform about as well as the overall market does in the very long term.
+Given that most major indexes are used to track the overall movement of the market, they perform about as well as the overall market does in the very long term.
 In other words, they tend to yield an average return of about 7% per year.